 The Fellow Stagg Electric Kettle Review

 The Fellow Stagg EKG comes from a company known for making gorgeous coffee brewers and accessories.
 That makes us wonder if this gooseneck kettle puts form before function.
 Or will it actually help us brew a knock-out cup of pour over coffee?
 It did well when compared against other pour over kettles.
 But lets break it down and really put it to the test.

 Design – 5/5

 When it comes to aesthetics, we believe that the Fellow Stagg EKG has no rivals.
+Well, except for this new Hario kettle, which has a similarly sleek design.
 Rather than going for a traditional kettle look, the company opted for a minimalistic (dare we say hipster?) approach.
 If, as they say, black goes with everything, a matte black finish makes everything better.
 This model is also available in white, copper or, if you prefer a slightly more traditional look — mirror polished steel.

 The simple yet iconic Fellow Stagg was designed in California, and it’s a quirky statement that will complement any kitchen.

 All models feature a high-grade 304 stainless steel interior and a BPA-free plastic handle that’s very different from other kettles (some love it, some hate it… either way, it’s an interesting design!).